Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 MAD factor calculation.
 This threshold is useful to restrict the

-MAD variability calculation to measurements (rows in x
+MAD variability calculation to measurements (rows in x) with

 signal that meets a minimum noise threshold.